KallePettersson/katacoda-scenarios/executable-tutorial-dd2482/finish.md

 # Congratulations!
-You've now finnshed the tutorial, good job!
-If anything went wrong during the tutorial you can check out the `tutorial-complete` branch to see how all the files should look once the tutorial is finnished.
-And for the curious one you can checkout the `main` branch were there is a more complete version of the Complex class.
+You've now finished the tutorial, good job!
+If anything went wrong during the tutorial you can check out the `tutorial-complete` branch to see how all the files should look once the tutorial is finished.
+And for the curious one you can check out the `main` branch where there is a more complete version of the Complex class.